-Cores should be nominally 150 mm diameter and taken at between 25 and 50 m centres.
-This will ensure that any changes in construction are accurately located and any variation on a load by load basis can be identified.
-A minimum of 3 cores should be taken unless the site is less than 30 m2 when 1 core is adequate.
+Cores shall be nominally 150 mm diameter and taken at between 25 and 50m centres.
+This will ensure that any changes in construction are accurately located and any variation on a loadby-load basis can be identified.
+A minimum of 3 cores shall be taken unless the site is less than $30 \text{ m}^2$ when 1 core is adequate.